-A configuration management database (CMDB) is a database that contains all relevant information about the components of the information system used in an organization's IT services and the relationships between those components.
-A CMDB provides an organized view of data and a means of examining that data from any desired perspective.
-Within this context, components of an information system are referred to as configuration items (CI).
-A CI can be any conceivable IT component, including software, hardware, documentation, and personnel, as well as any combination of them.
-The processes of configuration management seek to specify, control, and track configuration items and any changes made to them in a comprehensive and systematic fashion.
+A configuration management database (CMDB) is a database that contains all relevant information about the hardware and software components used in an organization's IT services and the relationships between those components.
+A CMDB provides an organized view of configuration data and a means of examining that data from any desired perspective.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.